 ACERA’s non-vested benefits are subject to available funds in the Supplemental Retiree Benefit Reserve (SRBR).
 The SRBR receives regular earnings and half of any interest income above our 7.25% annual projection, a process known as “gain sharing.”

-ACERA’s administrative expenses come out of the retirement fund and are capped annually at 0.21% of our Actuarial Accrued Liability by California law.
-This liability is calculated by ACERA’s actuary, and is basically the total amount we owe to our members in retirement benefits, now and in the future.
+ACERA’s administrative expenses are paid from the earnings of the retirement fund.
+California law caps annual administrative expenses at 0.21% of the Actuarial Accrued Liability.
+The liability is calculated by ACERA’s actuary, and is basically the total amount owed to plan members for retirement benefits, now and in the future.